kartverket/regelrett_implementasjon/README.md

 # spire-kk
 Spire: Kartverket - kontrollere

-Solution for recieving information from Airtable and present it in a GUI.
+Solution for receiving information from Airtable and present it in a GUI.
+Provides a user interface which allows the user to insert and update answers to the questions to a PostGresQl Database.

 # Local Postgres

-Install Postgres on your local machine
+Install Postgres on your local machine.
+If you do not have Postgres, you can use

+`brew install postgresql`

+To initalize the database instance

 `initdb -D kontrollere`